TECH3015/lectures/lecture-01.md

 Some topics on the menu:

 - Information Architecture
-- design sketches and wireframes
+- design principles, sketches and wireframes
 - CSS flexbox and grid
-- media queries and Repsonsie Web Design (RWD)
+- media queries and Responsive Web Design (RWD)
 - CSS animation
-- JavaScript ES6 syntax
+- modern JavaScript (ES6) syntax
-- Progressive Web Apps (PWAs)
+- Progressive Web Apps (PWAs) for mobile

+===

+## Lectures and labs

+- the lectures are designed for you to go back to as references, there will be a full list online
+- some labs will have specific exercises, in others you will be focussing on planning creating your project, with guidance from your tutor

 ===